LeviSchuck/tiny-encodings/README.md

 functions take any buffer type (`ArrayBuffer`, `Uint8Array`, other typed arrays, and `DataView`s) and output a `string`.

+This library follows the byte order of the host, this means that typed arrays such as `Uint32Array` will be encoded in the byte order in its underlying memory buffer which is host specific.
+If platform compatibility is required for multi-byte buffers, one may create a `Uint8Array` of equivalent underlying size and write each element in big endian or little endian order with a `DataView`.

 _Initially, this library was going to be the reference implementation, as seen in `encoding_reference.ts`.
 However, the reference implementation performance is abysmal._